Ali Atienza

-Arnold Ilagan Atienza ([ɐˈtʃɛnsa]; born September 29, 1972), also known as Ali Atienza, is a politician, athlete, and newscaster in the Philippines.
+Arnold "Ali" Ilagan Atienza ([ɐˈtʃɛnsa]; born September 29, 1972), is a Filipino politician, athlete, and newscaster.
 He was the Presidential Adviser on Youth Affairs from 2005 to 2007 and was concurrently the head of the Manila sports development office and inner city development program from 2001 to 2007.
 He is the youngest of two sons of former Manila Mayor Lito Atienza, the other being weatherman Kim Atienza.

 Atienza first gained fame as a gold medalist for the Philippines taekwondo national team in the 1990s.
 On March 28, 2007, he formally filed his papers as candidate for Mayor of the City of Manila during the May 14, 2007, mid-term elections.
 In that election, Sen. Alfredo Lim won the 2007 mayoralty race, and had conceded to Lim.

 On February 28, 2021, the Philippine Taekwondo Association conferred upon Atienza with a 5th Dan Blackbelt along with DICT Secretary Gregorio Honasan.

 Personal profile

-Atienza graduated from De La Salle University with the degree BS in Physics, with specialization in Computer Applications, (1989–1994), and earned from the Pamantasan ng Lungsod ng Maynila his master’s degree in Government Management.
+Atienza graduated from De La Salle University with a degree BS in Physics, with specialization in Computer Applications, (1989–1994), and earned from the Pamantasan ng Lungsod ng Maynila his master's degree in Government Management.
 He was the lone gold medalist in the 1994 Asian Taekwondo Championships at the age of 21.

 In 2001, he became the youngest chairman of the Manila Sports Council (MASCO) which hosted the Manila Youth Games, the MY National Invitational and Manila Marathons.
-He also became the Chairman of Manila inner city development and Manila employment committee where he was able to light the streets of Manila, employed thousands and was able to provide children from elementary public schools rice subsidy.
+He also became the Chairman of Manila's inner city development and Manila employment committee where he was able to light the streets of Manila, employ thousands, and provide children from elementary public schools with rice subsidies.
 He is a former anchor of IBC Express Balita from 2004 to 2007.